Yale-LILY/ROSE/README.md

 | XSum  | Test | 500 | 8 | 4000 | `xsum` |
 | SamSum  | Test | 500 | 8 | 4000 | `samsum` |

-###  Human Annotations with Different Evalaution Protocols
+###  Human Annotations with Different Evaluation Protocols

 We have system outputs annotated with four different human evaluation protocols in total.
 We summarize them below.